 Tsinghua University 2002

 Awards and honors

 National Natural Science Award, Ministry of Science and Technology, P. R. China,

 Natural Science Award, Ministry of Education, P. R. China,

 National Distinguished Thesis Award, Ministry of Education, P. R. China,

-My research expertise is Integrated Computational Materials Engineering.
-I offer RHD projects in following areas: (1) Computational materials designs for metallic alloys (e.g., in 3D printing applications).
-(2) Two-dimensional smart nano materials for actuation applications.
-(3) Ion and Molecular transport in nanochannels for energy storage applications.
+My research expertise is the Integrated Computational Materials Engineering.
+I offer RHD projects in the following areas: (1) Computational materials design for metallic alloys (e.g., in 3D printing applications).
+(2) Two-dimensional smart nanomaterials for actuation applications.
+(3) Ion and Molecular transport in nanochannels for energy storage and clean environment applications.